 Completely TI compatible.
-Add #6 if using CorComp R9232, Modems are suto dial/answer, come with R6232 cable, Description manual and telephone cable.
-NOT included. i 🖬 Power supply requirements are fully documented.
+Add #6 if using CorComp R9232, Modems are suto dial/answer, come with R6232 cable, telephone cable.
+Drawter manual and NOT included. i n Power supply requirements are fully documented.
 Power supplies may be available for a short period of time.
-Write to: Smart Modema 14436 FENTON REDFORD, MI 48239
+Write to: Smart Modema 14434 FENTON REDFORD, MI 40237

 Send US funds for foreign equivilent.
 Make theth or money order payable to: Statt A Sorel.
-If a power supply is desired add #12.
-Money will be refunded if quantities are sold out upon arrival of order.
+If a power supply is destred add #10%.
+Money will he refunded if quantities are sold out upon arrival of order.

-WANTED: TI DISK DRIVE CONTROLLER CARDS Have you as your friends upgraded to a Myare, CorComp of Atronic DS/DD Disk Drive.
-Controller Card?
+WANTED: TI DISK DRIVE CONTROLLER CARDS Have you on your friends upgraded to a Myare, CorComp of Atronic DS/DD Disk Drive Controller Card?
 We would like to purchase your old TI controller card.
 We only require the card - and the Disk Manager II module if you still have it.
 No cables, stand alone units of power supplies.
 Contact Ryte Data (705) 457-2774 9-5 M-F.